 - match solutions and estimate hydraulic conductivity

-Follow the general steps in this example to analyze data from a falling-head slug test as well.
+Follow the general steps in this example to analyze data from both rising- and falling-head slug tests.

 Conceptual Model Preparation